oxidecomputer/hif/README.md

 `u8` index into the `functions` array passed into `execute`.
 HIF makes no assumption about what these functions are or how they are discovered; if the program text attempts to call an invalid function, an error returned.
-Functions themselves are implemented by whomever is calling `excute`; they take the stack, a slice that is a read-only memory, and the (mutable) return stack as arguments.
+Functions themselves are implemented by whomever is calling `execute`; they take the stack, a slice that is a read-only memory, and the (mutable) return stack as arguments.
 Functions are expected to return a failure if the stack contains an incorrect number of arguments, or if the function